-Gartner Research defines a digital ecosystem as an “interdependent group of actors sharing standardized digital platforms to achieve a mutually beneficial purpose.”
-The lines between companies and their industries are murky, and success requires new levels of collaboration.
+Gartner Research defines a digital ecosystem as “an interdependent network of entities sharing standardized digital platforms to achieve a mutually beneficial goal”.
+The boundaries between businesses and their industries are blurry, and new levels of cooperation are necessary for success.

 The recent Digital Research Project conducted by MIT Sloan Management Review and Deloitte stated, “Companies that avoid risk-taking are unlikely to thrive and likely to lose talent, as employees across all age groups want to work for businesses deeply committed to digital progress.”

 What are these businesses holding out for?
 Do they wish to follow Blockbuster’s example and sink with the ship?
 The more they wait, the more marginalized they will be since operating a business effectively today requires different approaches and ways of thinking than it did 20 years ago.

 Whether you like it or not, change is happening, and it’s happening faster than ever.